 After you have resolved all configuration issues, you can migrate the configuration.
 When the configuration is migrated, configuration changes are made in the NSX-T environment to replicate the NSX-V configuration.

 - Roll back all the resolved issues in the previous step.

-See Roll Back or Cancel the NSX-v Migration for more information.
+See Roll Back a Migration for more information.